shstrophies/SHSTrophies/README.md

 ### UI:
 ___________________________________________________

-  - look into back buttons (nice to have, but not needed)
+- align advanced search page

 ___________________________________________________
 ### Torrens/Leadership Kids
 ___________________________________________________

-- update spreadsheet with real data so we can see if there will be storage and load time issues (S)
+- update spreadsheet with real data so we can see if there will be storage and load time issues (In Progress)